 Manage or unmanage items

-Once you open the management dialog, you can choose to manage (restart monitoring) or unmanage (stop monitoring) the item you selected.
+Once you open the management dialog, you can choose to manage (restart monitoring) or unmanage (stop monitoring) the element you selected.
 If you selected a view then this will affect the view and all sub-elements.

 If you want to start the operation in the future or also say when ServicePilot should start monitoring again, then you can fill in the date-time fields.
 These are optional as the default action is to stop or start the operation immediately.